Songs About U: Singles

-The album's lead single "All for You" features Maleek Berry and was produced by Maleek Berry.
-It was released on 27 March 2014.
+The album's lead single "All for You" features vocals and production from Maleek Berry.
+It was released on 27 March 2014 to coincide with Bay W.'s birthday.
 "High Notes" was released on 5 August 2015, as the album's second single.
 The song was produced by Cobhams Asuquo and written and co-produced by Banky himself.
 The accompanying music video for "High Notes" was directed by Banky W and features cameo appearances from Stephanie Coker, Praiz, Lynxxx, Shaydee, Iceberg Slim, and Iyanya.
 It was nominated for Best R&B Video at the 2015 Nigerian Music Video Awards.
-The third single off the album, "All I Want is You," features Chidinma and was released on 2 December 2015.
+The third single off the album, "All I Want is You", features Chidinma and was released on 2 December 2015.
 It was produced by TK.
-The fourth single, "Made for You," was released on 10 February 2016.
+The fourth single, "Made for You", was released on 10 February 2016.
 The R&B and reggae-infused song was produced by Masterkraft.

 The fifth single off the album "Kololo (I Still Love U)" was released on 16 March 2017.
 Also produced by Masterkraft, the song was mixed and mastered by Suka Sounds.
 The sixth and seventh singles, "Heaven (Susu's Song)" and "Love U Baby" were released simultaneously on 26 May 2017.
 "Heaven (Susu's Song)" was produced by Chris Cubeta while "Love U Baby" was produced by Cobhams Asuquo.
 "Heaven (Susu's Song)" was nominated for Best Recording of the Year at the Headies 2018, while "Love U Baby" was nominated for Best R&B Single and Best Vocal Performance (Male) at the Headies 2018.